QualityEngineering101/eqe-python-scripts/selenium/selenium_examples.md

 Automation scripts that create Selenium webdrivers, navigate to websites, finds or interacts with elements on the page.`QEWebDriverHelper.py` is a lightweight utility that standardizes browser setup for Selenium tests.
 It supports launching Chrome, Edge, and Firefox with simplified configuration for URL, browser type, and mode (headed/headless).

-<span style="color:red"><strong>Note:</strong> This will only work sometimes since Amazon doesn't allow repeated automation scripts to run against their site.
+<font color="red"><strong>Note:</strong> This will only work sometimes since Amazon doesn't allow repeated automation scripts to run against their site.
 This script does implement a helper to show how that might work.
-However, this script is going to be rewritten to get change how it works and "come with" its own web server so we can hard code some functional website pages</span>
+However, this script is going to be rewritten to get change how it works and "come with" its own web server so we can hard code some functional website pages</font>

   `**Dependencies**: Python>=3.9, selenium=4.29.0, webdriver-manager=4.0.2
   `